NormalVR/Normcore-Documentation/src/guides/upgrading-from-normcore-1-to-normcore-2.md

 #### 3. Restart Unity + Perform Migration

 Restarting Unity will reset any files that Unity altered in the Normcore 2 package.
-Once Unity re-opens, you'll see the Normcore Migration window.
+Once Unity reopens, you'll see the Normcore Migration window.

 ![](./upgrading-from-normcore-1-to-normcore-2/migrate-window.png)